Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/console-log-with-params.md

 // This string will return the number 10
 ```

-As you can see, we can give it multiple params at once.
+As you can see, we can give it multiple parameters at once.
 These are read in the order inputted.

 So in the above's example, it will be `%s` first then `%d`.